rebelvg/node-flv/README.md

   filesize: 496576 }
 ```

 Usually followed by a first video and audio packet.
 These first video and audio packets are important.
 They should have `timestampLower` of 0, clients (video-players, codec decoders) use these packets in order to initialize the whole stream.
 So, for example, for video packets these must be key-frame packets, otherwise players wont be able to initialize the render properly.
 Rest of the sequence after these first packets can vary dramatically.
-What is expected, of course, is that these next packets have correct values for `prevPacketSize` and for both timestamp values `timestampLower` and `timestampUpper`.
+What is expected, of course, is that these next packets have correct values for both timestamp values `timestampLower` and `timestampUpper`.

 ### Structure